agents-x-project/PyVision/README.md

 python main.py \
     --image_path ./test_data/one_image_demo.png \
-    --question "From the information on that advertising board, what is the type of this shop?" \
+    --question "What is the color of the liquid contained in the glass on the table?" \
     --api_config ./api_config_files/api_config_openai.json \
     --client_type openai \
     --prompt_template ./prompt_template/prompt_template_vis.json \